 Once teams are all filled, we will again have to wait until the timer counts down for the guild brawls to conclude between the guilds paired together in the same brawl.

-You should see a notification displaying the amount of merits earned from this brawl upon the conclusion or logging onto the website afterward.
+You should see a notification displaying the amount of merits and sps earned from this brawl upon the conclusion or logging onto the website afterward.
 You may also check the amount won on the brawl tab or tavern tab of the guild page.
-During the reward stage, the guild page will display a timer for when the frays are available for selection and when the preparation stage will begin again.
+During the results stage, the guild page will display a timer for when the frays are available for selection and when the preparation stage will begin again.

-If you are unable to select cards, review Why Can't I Select Any Cards for My Brawl?
+- Why Can't I Select Any Cards for My Brawl?

 - How Are Brawl Rankings Determined?